 In fact, the Junior Branch is the very heart and soul of CISV, and members enjoy year-long activities that include monthly meetings, activities such as ice skating and movie nights, and participating in events to support local charities.

 The Junior Branch comprises young local CISVers between the ages of 10 – 25, who develop intercultural and leadership skills through educational and social activities.

 JBers manage their own activities and take an active role in the administrative responsibilities of their chapters.
 Operating through a network at the national and international level, JBers organize their own programs on a wide variety of themes, such as social justice and the environment.

 Junior Branch activities are aimed at building community, developing skills and promoting peace through education.

 JB Pittsburgh is proud to offer up to $500 annually in scholarships.
 This funding comes directly from the fundraising efforts of our local Junior Branch.

 Currently, we are able to offer up to 50% of the total registration cost of the local, national or international Junior Branch activity you wish to attend (max $200).
 These scholarships are available on a first come, first served basis.
 Please note that we cannot offer scholarship funding for travel expenses at this time.

-Elections for 2019-2020 JB officers will be held during the May Chapter Meeting on May 5.
+Elections for 2020-2021 JB officers will be held during the May Chapter Meeting.
 Contact Nancy Golio for details.